niceDeve/hyperledger-brooklyn-sawtooth/docs/installation.md

+## Deploying a Smart Contract to the Hyperledger Sawtooth platform Using Truffle

+We will use the [Tierion](https://github.com/Tierion/tierion-erc20-smart-contract) Network Token ERC20 Ethereum Smart Contract repository, which contains Solidity code for an ERC-20 token smart contract as an example.

+The Apache Brooklyn deployed Hyperledger Sawtooth provides this functionailty via an effector on the sawtooth-platform-server-node.

+To call the effector you will need to provide the id of the admin account.
+You can get this form the sawtooth.seth.account sensor on the sawtooth-platform-server-node.
+Once you have this open the effectors tab and click invoke on "Deploy smart Contract".
+For the repo url enter `https://github.com/Tierion/tierion-erc20-smart-contract` and for the seth_account_id enter the id from the sawtooth.seth.account sensor.
+Click invoke and the truffle deploy process will be started.
+You can follow the progress of this on the activities tab of the sawtooth-platform-server-node.

 # Installing the Hyperledger Sawtooth blueprint to an existing Apache Brooklyn instance

 The following steps will install the Hyperledger Sawtooth blueprints to an existing